 Some review sites aren't giving honest information about the nonstick cookware they're promoting.
-Whether out of a desire to sell cookware or just plain ignorance, a lot of sites are making claims about "healthy" and "safe" nonstick cookware that are just plain misleading.
+Whether out of lack of knowledge or a desire to sell more cookware, a lot of sites are making claims about "healthy" and "safe" nonstick cookware that are just plain misleading.

 Myth #1: There Are Several Kinds of Nonstick Cookware

 This is probably that biggest mistruth told in the nonstick cookware industry.
 Product names with terms like "titanium," "diamond," and "stone" imply that the nonstick coating on a pan does not PTFE.

 However, these are primarily marketing terms that obfuscate this truth: nonstick coating can be only one of 2 things: PTFE or ceramic.
 It drives us crazy to see sites list off several "healthy" nonstick cookware brands without once stating that these brands contain PTFE!
 In fact, they go out of their way to avoid saying that the cookware is actually PTFE.
 They use all kinds of euphemisms, such as "nonstick material" and "nonstick element" without naming that element to be what it is: PTFE.

 Why is it misleading?
 Because people interested in "healthy" nonstick cookware are generally trying to avoid PTFE.
 So not stating that a nonstick coating is actually PTFE seems dishonest.

 Again: there are only 2 types of nonstick cookware: 1) PTFE/Teflon™, and 2) ceramic.